- Business Statistics

 -

-80% of all nonprofit revenue comes from government grants
+80% of all nonprofit revenue is derived from government grants.

 -

-In 2017, email marketing and promotion campaigns accounted for 28% of all nonprofit revenue.
+In 2017, email marketing and promotional campaigns accounted for 28% of all nonprofit revenue.

 -

-The total revenue of nonprofits in the United States was 2.62 trillion as of 2016, which has doubled over the past decade.
+The total revenue of nonprofits in the United States was $2.62 trillion as of 2016, reflecting a significant doubling over the past decade.

 Nonprofit Statistics By Trends and Projections